Compstat was created

 crime tracking methods; and provides briefing/presentation materials

-for the Chief of Police.
+for the Police Director.
 In addition the Compstat Unit gauges the

 crime-fighting effectiveness of field commands by monitoring: arrest